Sunday, April 14, 2024

 Egypt and Japan (April Fools Day Post)

 The surviving ancient depictions of Queen Nefertiti the wife of Akhenaton are kind of an Ethnic Rorshaq test.
-In my time browsing the fringes of the Internet I’ve seen Afrocentrist Websites place one up with certainty that any unbiased observer would conclude she looks like a Sub Saharan Black African woman, and I’ve seen White Supremacists show the same images with equal confidence that she looks like a Blond Haired Blue Eyed Aryan.
+In my time browsing the fringes of the Internet I’ve seen Afrocentrist Websites place one up with certainty that any unbiased observer would conclude she looks like a Sub Saharan Black African Woman, and I’ve seen White Supremacists show the same images with equal confidence that she looks like a Blond Haired Blue Eyed Aryan.
 Meanwhile I as a Weeb look at them and see Sanae Horikawa.

 Now I have no actual desire to argue that any inhabitants of the Japanese islands (Yamato, Ainu or Ryukyuan) are the true rightful heirs of Ancient Egypt rather than the Copts.
 But as seemingly the only person in the Venn Diagram of people who are 1.
 Weebs, 2.
 Well informed of how Lost Tribes style fringe history works, and 3.
 Know more than the average person about Ancient Egypt.
-I feel like making the argument facetiously just to show how easy it is to make up the more serious versions.
+I feel like making the argument facetiously just to show how easy it is to make up the more taken serious versions.